gbinal/p-o-d.github.com/catalog.md

 Supplemental Information
 ------------------------

 Agencies are encouraged to supplement these requirements with other information, outreach and tools (e.g. blog posts, GitHub tools, customer engagement tools etc).
-Components, bureaus and programs are also encouraged to highlight their work implementing the Policy through their own channels.
+Components, bureaus and programs are also encouraged to highlight their work implementing the Open Data Policy through their own channels.